Central West Pumped Hydro Project

 The development planning period for the project is expected over the next three years (2021 – 2023).

-Subject to the completion of detailed environmental studies and regulatory approvals being in place, construction would commence in late 2023, and last for an additional three years.
+Subject to the completion of detailed environmental studies and regulatory approvals being in place, construction would commence in late 2023-early 2024, and last for an additional three years.

 How much will the project cost?